Saudi Arabia is now a Super Power for Hilton Hotels and Resorts

-A 600 percent increase expansion plan by this American Hotel group will create more than 10,000 new jobs in Saudi Arabia.
+A 600$ expansion plan by this American Hotel group will create more than 10,000 new jobs in Saudi Arabia.

 Chris Nassetta, President & CEO of Hilton is in Riyadh today.
 He has a good reason to visit KSA’s capital city.
 He met with His Excellency Ahmed Al-Khateeb, Saudi Arabia’s Minister of Tourism.